viktorchernev/DescribeCompiler/README.md

 * [0.9](https://github.com/viktorchernev/DescribeCompiler/releases/tag/0.9) (Initial release - Open beta)

 ## Notes
-* We currently have inbuilt translators for HTML and JSON.
-If you need to target other languages, you'd have to write your own translator - it is very easy.
+* We currently have inbuilt translators for HTML, XML, JSON and SQL (although the SQL one is just for uploading whole parsed files to a database).
+If you need to target other languages, or need specific functionality, you'd have to write your own translator class - it is very easy.
 I will give updates here when more translators are available.